top of page

 1. Kedai Makanan Nam Heong (南香茶餐室)

-Some people said that "if you are in Ipoh and did not try the food and white coffee at Nam Heong, you have not been to Ipoh".
-While I am not a believer of that kind of talk, I still went to Nam Heong to try the food and, of course, its white coffee.
+Some influencers wrote that "if you are in Ipoh and did not try the food and white coffee at Nam Heong, you have not been to Ipoh".
+Though I am not a believer of such talks, I still went to Nam Heong.

 2. Kedai Kopi Sin Yoon Loong (新源隆茶室)